Sufficient Control of Complex Networks: Sufficient Controllability of Directed Networks

-We also apply the MCFP algorithm on some real-life networks (celegans \cite{young1993organization}, USairport500 \cite{marcelino2012critical}, us \cite{marcelino2012critical}, physician-friend-review \cite{burt1987social}, Florida \cite{christian1999organizing}, circuit-s420 \cite{milo2004superfamilies}, and physician-discuss \cite{leskovec2007graph}).
+We also apply the MCFP algorithm on some real-life networks (C. elegans \cite{Chen2006}, USairport500 \cite{Colizza2007}, us \cite{Colizza2007}, physician-friend-review \cite{doi:10.1080/15427951.2009.10129177}, Florida \cite{ulanowicz2012growth}, circuit-s420 \cite{Milo2004}, and physician-discuss \cite{doi:10.1080/15427951.2009.10129177}).
 The numbers of external controllers versus the maximum fractions of network nodes being controllable are plotted in Fig. \ref{Fig.life_controllability}.
 It is observed that, basically, the denser a network is, the fewer controllers are required to control it, either fully or partially.
-Another observation is that networks with stronger community structures tend to request fewer controllers to ensure the sufficient controllability.

-{The normalized fractions of driver nodes versus the maximum fractions of network nodes being controllable in real-life networks are plotted in Fig. \ref{Fig.life_normalized}.
-Similar to that in the ER/BA networks, in the real-life networks, the fractions of controllable nodes increase rapidly at the beginning and then slow down; and the fractions of controllable nodes are consistently higher than the neutral expectation.}
+The normalized fractions of driver nodes versus the maximum fractions of network nodes being controllable in real-life networks are plotted in Fig. \ref{Fig.life_normalized}.
+Similar to that in the ER/BA networks, in real-life networks, the fractions of controllable nodes increase rapidly at the beginning and then slow down, and the fractions of controllable nodes are consistently higher than the neutral expectation.

-In the next section, we shall study on the minimum-cost sufficient control problem which aims at driving the sufficient portion of the network nodes to any predefined state with a given number of control sources at the minimum cost.
+In the next section, we shall study the minimum-cost sufficient control problem which aims to drive a sufficient portion of the network nodes to any predefined state with a given number of control sources at the minimum cost.